srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 ### Exercise 4: Logging Route Azure Stream Analytics Job

 In this exercise, you will create a Stream Analytics job that outputs logging messages to Blob storage.
-You will then use Storage Explorer in the Azure Portal.
+You will then use Storage Explorer in the Azure Portal to view the stored data.

 This will enable you to verify that your route includes the following settings: